FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 When you finished to design the brain for your robot you have to provide a body to that brain and you do that when you do the provisioning of the robot.
-All you ask to run in the service logic will be launched where you asked when the robot is switched on after the robot provisioning.
+All that you set to run in the service logic will be launched where you asked when the robot is switched on after the robot provisioning.
 You can check if all went well looking at platform_instance in the rcm master
 instance: